-After a brief bout of unemployment, I’ll be starting a new front end web developer job this week.
-I’ll be using my current skillset while ramping up on new ones…really exciting stuff!
+After a short bout of unemployment, I got a new front end web developer job this week.
+I’ll be using my current skills while having the opportunity to learn new ones…REALLY exciting stuff.

-I went through an intense job search to get to this point, more so than ever before.
-I learned a lot (a WHOLE lot) about the 2017 web dev hiring process so I’ll share my random thoughts on the subject with hopes it helps other job seekers.
+I performed a pretty intensive job search to get to this point…more so than ever before.
+I learned a lot (a whole lot) about finding a web dev gig in 2017 so here are my random notes on the subject with hopes it helps other job seekers.

 A preamble...like I start all my posts

-For all the nervousness and anxiety that comes with unemployment, I knew I’d get a job sooner than later.
-Regardless of what I do and don’t know everything about front end web development but knew enough so that I wasn’t going to be out of work for TOO long…only a month in the end.
+For all the nervousness and anxiety that comes with unemployment, I knew I would get a job sooner than later.
+Regardless of what I do and don’t know as a web dev, I know enough that I wasn’t going to be out of work for too long…only a month in the end.

-But I also knew my limited experience with the currently in-demand frameworks (React, Angular, etc) meant I would have to work harder than most at finding a job.
-I’d used them a bit in customer-facing sites and had played with them on my own, but my limited “on-the-job” experience with them on my resumé
+But I also knew my limited experience with the currently in-demand frameworks and libraries (Angular, React, etc.) meant I would have to work harder than others in getting a job.
+I’d used them a bit in customer-facing sites and had played with them on my own, but my limited “on-the-job” experience with them was going to be an issue.

 Zach Holman’s awesome “Startup Interviewing Is F**cked” article also prepared me for what I was about to face.
-It discusses how some interviewers want interviewees to give perfect answers to specific tech questions, and how that’s a poor indicator of whether or not they can do the job.
+It points out how startup interviewers sometimes want interviewees to solve programming riddles with specific right answers, and how it can be a poor indicator of if the interviewee can do the job.

 You WILL find a front end web developer job...

-If you have front end web developer experience, you will find a front end web developer job.
-You may encounter rejections along the way, from jobs you really want and from jobs you thought you were going to get.
+If you have front end web development experience, you will get a job.
+You may encounter some rejections in the process, from jobs you really want and from jobs you thought you were going to get.

-But as long as you have quantifiable web dev experience, you will get a web dev job.
+But as long as you have verifiable web development experience, you will get a web dev job.
 End of story.

 ...But how fast you get one will depend on your library/framework experience